 Encryption involves taking a text and be pay attention to position of the punctuation so that after each sign (comma, dot, period, semicolon, exclamation mark, question mark, etc.), after counting a number of letters (eg 3 letters) a letter from the hidden message is found.

 Example: In the sentence Wow!
-How did he do ?
+How did he do?
 Incredible!
 Did you see that?
-Exact position. the letters directly following each ponctuation sign are : H,I,D,E which is the hidden message.
+Exact position. the letters directly following each ponctuation sign are: H,I,D,E which is the hidden message.

-Decryption requires to know of the shift N used.
+Decryption requires knowing the shift N used.

 To find the plain text it is necessary to browse the text in search of the signs of punctuation.
 After each one, count a number of characters (N) to find a new letter of the plaintext.

-Example: This website, I admit, is cool !
+Example: This website, I admit, is cool!
 Prodigious tools, so dazzling things here.
-Great job !
+Great job!

 Example: With N=3, The original plain text is DCODE.